 Any illness that affects the upper respiratory system – whether it’s other coronaviruses that have long circulated throughout the world, the rhinovirus behind the common cold, or influenza – can cause asthma to flare.
 Asthma exacerbations include symptoms such as coughing, chest tightening, wheezing and shortness of breath.

 Short of Breath: Asthma or COVID-19?

-Both physicians say to contact your doctor if symptoms suggest the possibility of COVID-19 – from a fever and shortness of breath to a dry cough.
-[See this helpful symptoms comparison chart.]
+Both physicians say to contact your doctor if symptoms suggest the possibility of COVID-19 – from a fever and shortness of breath to coughing.

 “If there is a concern that what you have is more than a cold – for example, if you have a high fever or any respiratory problem that seems out of the ordinary – contact your physician to be evaluated,” says Baker.
 Your healthcare provider may recommend that you increase the dosages of your asthma medications, or arrange for you to be tested.